Subway Bangkok map, how to use, cost, routes, what tickets are

-Bought at vending machines at stations (Ticket Issuing Machine (TIM), Integrated Ticketing Machine (ITM) and Ticket Vending Machine (TVM)).
+Bought at the stations vending machines: Ticket Issuing Machine (TIM), Integrated Ticketing Machine (ITM) and Ticket Vending Machine (TVM).

 Day pass (One-Day Pass)

-Allows you to make as many trips during the day, when it was bought .
-Keep in mind, we are talking about the day, not 24 hours.
-Ie, if you buy it in the evening, you will be able to use it only until the end of the day, and the next morning he would no longer be valid.
+Allows you to make as many trips during the day, when it was bought.
+Keep in mind, we are talking about the day, not 24 hours, i.e. you can only use it until the end of the day, and the next morning he would no longer be valid.
 Bought at the ticket offices at the stations.
-It makes sense to use only if you have scheduled a large number of travel for long distances during the day.
-Once again we remind you that you will not be able to use one ticket for several passengers.

 When entering one-day travel down to the turnstile and up the other side.
 When you exit the metro station, the procedure is the same.
-After use at the end of the day the ticket is simply discarded or retained as a souvenir.
+After use at the end of the day the ticket is simply discarded.

 How to buy a ticket for BTS

-Single ticket (BTS Single Journey Ticket) sold through vending machines at each station, other types of tickets (passes) to be purchased in the ticket offices at stations.
+Single ticket (BTS Single Journey Ticket) is sold in vending machines at each station, travel ticket offices at the stations.

 This machine only accepts coins of 10 and 5 baht, and give change for 5 baht.